-1.0 Background
+1.0 Background and Process

-In May 2019, the Public Advocate’s Office (CalPA) distributed a portfolio processes working group prospectus approval process improvements to the California Energy Efficiency Coordinating Committee (CAEECC) .
-The CalPA’s Problem Statementidentified a number of areas in which the current process of a -year Business Plan with Annual Budget Advice Letters (ABALs) was failing to deliver on the benefits that had been envisioned when the process was designed.
+In May 2019, the Public Advocate’s Office (CalPA) distributed a prospectus (see Appendix B) to the California Energy Efficiency Coordinating Committee (CAEECC) outlining the need to develop an improved EE Portfolio filing process and proposing that a CAEECC-hosted Working Group be formed to develop proposed changes to the current Rolling Portfolio process.
+The CalPA’s prospectus identified a number of areas in which the current process of a ten-year Business Plan with Annual Budget Advice Letters (ABALs) was failing to deliver on the benefits that had been envisioned when the process was designed.

 Following discussion at several CAEECC meetings, the CAEECC initiated its Working Group on Energy Efficiency Portfolio Filing Processes.
 The Working Group met five times from October 2019 through April 2020—with several sub-Working Groups meeting on specific topics in between.
-See Working Group Members that included PAs, CalPA, and various CAEECC Members in Appendix A.
+See Working Group Members in Appendix A. The Working Group was facilitated/mediated by Dr. Jonathan Raab, Raab Associates and Meredith Cowart, CONCUR.

+Over the span of seven months, the Working Group came to agreement on a set of recommendations to improve the current Rolling Portfolio/Business Plan process.
+The proposed updated budget and portfolio approval and authorization process is outlined in detail in this document, which reflects a consensus agreement among each member/organization that participated in the Working Group.
+There are no non-consensus recommendations in this report.

 2.0 Proposal Overview

+There was general agreement among Working Group members that the current process needs improvement to deliver on the goals of:

+CPUC commitment to long-term funding availability for all cost-effective EE

+reasonableness of savings and budget forecasts

+meaningful oversight of Program Administrators (PAs) budgets and activities

+reduced administrative burden, and

+flexibility for PA and program implementers to respond to market and policy fluctuations

+While strong in concept, in practice the Rolling Portfolio Business Plan application process covering ten years of authorized funding contained limited information on and review of forecasted budgets, savings, cost-effectiveness (C/E), and other CPUC-approved REN-specific savings targets and non-energy related metrics.
+This lack of detail in the approved Business Plans required that the scope of ABAL review, designed to be ministerial in nature, include non-ministerial factual and policy questions that proved difficult for CPUC staff to resolve in a timely manner that is consistent with CPUC decisions.

-The Working Group proposes modifications to the existing EE Rolling Portfolio and Business Plan construct.
+The Working Group proposes significant modifications to the existing EE Rolling Portfolio and Business Plan construct.
 Namely, the Working Group recommends:

 A four-year portfolio cycle with four-year cumulative total of “first year net” portfolio energy savings goals and a four-year C/E threshold requirement

-An EE application process that includes a robust full-cycle budget and C/E showing for program implementation and portfolio administration costs with supporting testimony, and for the RENs, a showing of projected goals regarding the REN-specific CPUC approved metrics
+An EE application process that includes a robust full-cycle budget and C/E showing for program implementation and portfolio administration costs with supporting testimony, and for the RENs, a showing of projected energy savings targets and non-energy related metrics (per the forthcoming REN-specific CPUC approved metrics)

 An updated EE reporting structure that uses PAs’ EE Annual Reports as the main vehicle by which to assess on-going portfolio and program performance against CPUC-approved metrics and indicators